carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 >
 {: .callout}

-Remember, you can always use the commands `top` and `ps ux` to list the processes you are running on a login node and the amount of CPU and memory they are using.
+You can always use the commands `top` and `ps ux` to list the processes you are running on a login node and the amount of CPU and memory they are using.
 The `kill` command can be used along with the *PID* to terminate any processes that are using large amounts of resource.